 - 120 ml (1/2 cup) water

-Switch the pasta roller to the next (= narrower) setting and slip the dough in (just once this time) to thin it out.
-Repeat with the subsequent settings until you reach setting #5, and get a thin, long rectangularish sheet of dough.
-Place it on one of the prepared baking sheets, or a flour-dusted peel if you’re using a bread stone.
+- Switch the pasta roller to the next (= narrower) setting and slip the dough in (just once this time) to thin it out.
+Repeat with the subsequent settings until you get a thin, long rectangularish sheet of dough.
+(On my pasta roller, it's setting 5, out of 9 total.)
+Place it on one of the prepared baking sheets, or a flour-dusted peel if you're using a bread stone.

 The crackers will keep for a few weeks in an airtight container.